henrygd/semaphore/readme.md

 ### Concurrency

 Concurrency is set for each semaphore on first creation via `getSemaphore`.
-If you call `getSemaphore` again with the key for an active semaphore, the concurrency argument is ignored and the existing semaphore is returned.
+If called again using the key for an active semaphore, the concurrency argument is ignored and the existing semaphore is returned.

 ## Comparisons and benchmarks

-Note that we're looking at libraries which provide a promise-based locking mechanism.
-Not callback libraries.
+Note that we're looking at libraries which provide a promise-based locking mechanism, not callbacks.

 | Library                                                                | Version | Bundle size (B) | Keys | Weekly Downloads |
 | :--------------------------------------------------------------------- | :------ | :-------------- | :--- | :--------------- |